Check out the Funder Action Menu

 If you’re looking to further deepen your organization’s commitment to listening and high-quality feedback loops, Feedback Labs provides personalized trainings for foundation staff or portfolios of grantees.
 These trainings range from one-hour “Introduction to Feedback” webinars to a four-week “Feedback Crash Course” to customized advanced feedback webinars on topics like “Feedback as a tool for equity,” “Best practices for feedback survey creation,” and “Feedback Tools.”
 Email Britt at [email protected] if you’d like to chat about what trainings would best support your listening goals.

 Encourage grantees to share how they listen on their Candid profile

-Nonprofits should be celebrated and supported on every step of their listening journey, and the How We Listen section of the Candid nonprofit profile is an easy way for them to share that journey with all their partners and funders.
-Nonprofits that fill out the section also receive full marks in the Culture & Community beacon of Charity Navigator’s Encompass Ratings system.
+Nonprofits should be celebrated and supported on every step of their listening journey, and funders play an essential role in providing that support.
+The How We Listen section of the Candid nonprofit profile is an easy way for them to share that journey with all their partners and funders and nonprofits that fill out the section also receive full marks in the Culture & Community beacon of Charity Navigator’s Encompass Ratings system.
 You can encourage your grantees to boost their visibility by sharing how they’re listening to the people at the heart of their work.

 Support your grantees to develop their listening capacity with Listen4Good

 Listen4Good offers expert tools, coaching, and resources to nonprofits seeking to build client-focused, equity-based feedback loops to help them listen and respond to the people at the heart of their work.
 As a funder, you can support your grantees’ efforts to listen well by sponsoring them to participate in Listen4Good.
 Check out this guide or email Valerie Threlfall at [email protected] to learn more about the program.

 Share the case for listening with a colleague